 TGah Editor: Change the paragraphs below of this subclause as follows (#10024):

 The Data field follows the training and signal fields.
-The number of symbols in the Data field when the code type is BCC is determined by Equation 23-61.
+When the Coding subfield in SIG or SIG-A field indicates BCC, the number of symbols in the Data field is determined by Equation 23-61.

 …

-When the code type is LDPC and Aggregation subfield in SIG or SIG-A field is 1, the number of symbols in the Data field is determined by Equation 23-62.
+When the Coding subfield in SIG or SIG-A field indicates LDPC and Aggregation subfield in SIG or SIG-A field is 1, the number of symbols in the Data field is determined by Equation 23-62.

 …

-When the code type is LDPC and Aggregation subfield in SIG or SIG-A field is 0, the parameter NSYM, initis determined by Equation 23-63
+When the Coding subfield in SIG or SIG-A field indicates LDPC and Aggregation subfield in SIG or SIG-A field is 0, the parameter NSYM, initis determined by Equation 23-63